+An ongoing challenge for food processors and manufacturers is food safety compliance.
 While the process for establishing a food safety plan described above may appear straightforward, most professionals in the industry know food safety is anything but.
 In fact, food processors and manufacturers face a number of complexities and challenges.
+Many of them have turned to food safety software to help them meet the growing demands of food safety compliance.
 Here are just a few of the primary issues commonly encountered surrounding food safety:

 Mitigating risks is essential for controlling product loss, providing safe end products for consumers, maintaining brand image, and avoiding potentially crippling costs of recalls.
 Yet, preventing nonconforming products from going into commerce requires an immense amount of time and attention.
 Most facilities lack the visibility to consistently monitor activities in real-time to effectively implement proactive risk mitigation strategies.

 Monitoring key Performance Indicators (KPIs) such as waste, re-work, and customer complaints gives companies the blueprint they need to perform better, remain competitive, and consistently deliver safe products.
 Yet, without the ability to track KPI performance over a specific period of time, it’s impossible to gauge where you’re underperforming or excelling.
 Most times, KPI data is collected then filed away and rarely revisited again.